Relational Linearity is a Predictor of Hallucinations: Results

 \section{Results}

-Figure~\ref{fig:lre-halluc-scatter} shows our main result: across the six relations in \dataset, hallucination rate is strongly positively correlated with relational linearity ($\Delta\cos$) for all four models.
-Here, hallucination rate is the proportion of a model's responses that were judged hallucinations (as opposed to refusals).
+Figure~\ref{fig:lre-halluc-scatter} shows our main result: on the 15-relation \dataset set, hallucination rate is positively correlated with relational linearity ($\Delta\cos$) for all four instruction-tuned models.
+As described in \S\ref{sec:setup:tasks}, we measure hallucination rate as $\mathrm{Hallucination}/(\mathrm{Hallucination}+\mathrm{Refusal})$; representative judged examples are shown in Figure~\ref{fig:judge_examples}.
+For all four models, both Pearson and Spearman correlations are significant ($p<0.05$), with Pearson $r\in [.58,.84]$ and Spearman $\rho\in [.59,.78]$.

-Because $\Delta\cos$ measures the held-out cosine improvement achieved by a \emph{single} translation direction $\bar{\mathbf{d}}_r$ (Eq.~\ref{eq:predict_ohat}--\ref{eq:deltacos}), higher $\Delta\cos$ means the relation is better approximated by a shared linear translation \citep{hernandez2024lre}.
-We interpret this as evidence that such relations rely more on abstract relation-level structure, which yields an object even when a triple was absent from the training data, making non-knowledge harder to detect and increasing hallucinations on synthetic subjects.
-When $\Delta\cos$ is low, the model has no mechanism for generating the object from the subject; it then must attempt to ``retrieve'' the object from its learned knowledge, but no matching object has been stored in this scenario, leading in turn to a refusal.

-Figure~\ref{fig:lre-halluc-scatter} suggests that linearity appears continuous rather than binary; we leave broader relation coverage and mechanistic tests to future work.